ivfedorov/Tezos-Hackathon-NFT-me-you-can-DAO-it/README.md

 # Motivation

 In Tezos ecosystem gaming is one of the most priority trends for protocol development and popularization.
 Merging of NFT & DeFi technologies can attract new users to the ecosystem.
-Moreover, blockchain-games allow gamers to both enjoy the process and пуе reward in cryptocurrency :)
+Moreover, blockchain-games allow gamers to both enjoy the process and reward in cryptocurrency :)

 # Core